MIAMI, FL (PRWEB) JULY 20, 2011

 About the MIAMI Association of REALTORS

-The MIAMI Association of REALTORS was chartered by the National Association of Realtors in 1920 and is celebrating over 90 years of service to Realtors, the buying and selling public, and the communities in South Florida.
+The MIAMI Association of REALTORS was chartered by the National Association of Realtors in 1920 and is celebrating more than 90 years of service to Realtors, the buying and selling public, and the communities in South Florida.
 Comprised of four organizations, the Residential Association, the Realtors Commercial Alliance, the Broward County Board of Governors, and the International Council, it represents more than 24,000 real estate professionals in all aspects of real estate sales, marketing, and brokerage.
 It is the largest local association in the National Association of Realtors, and has partnerships with more than 60 international organizations worldwide.
 MIAMI’s official website is http://www.miamire.com.